SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/07-Summary.md

 }
 ```

-- how to trace the program's bugs using a debugger
+- How to trace the program's bugs using a debugger

 ## In the next lesson we will learn: